Snipcode/Snipcode/CONTRIBUTING.md

 ## Commit Messages

-Snipcode is using conventional commits standard.
-Please use it.
+Snipcode is using the conventional commits standard, use it.
 Read more [here](https://www.conventionalcommits.org/en/v1.0.0/).

 ## PRs